moogacs/docs.buf.build/drafts/build-systems/bazel/gazelle.md

 ## Breaking change detection

-We need to add a gazelle [directive](https://github.com/bazelbuild/bazel-gazelle#directives) that points to an [image](/reference/images) target to generate breaking change detection rules.
+We need to add a gazelle [directive](https://github.com/bazelbuild/bazel-gazelle#directives) that points to a [Buf image](/reference/images) target to generate breaking change detection rules.
 Gazelle directives are top-level comments in build files that are used to configure Gazelle.

 > Refer to this [section](overview#against-image) for a overview how the image file itself can be maintained.